Art and Design

 - Create a portfolio and take part in a major end-of-year show

 - Continue your degree studies with DMU when you successfully complete your IYZ

 Art and Design is a practical programme that promotes creative work as well as theory.
 You will learn about how to manage a major creative project as well as preparing your portfolio.
 Whether you are going on to study architecture or fashion or any other subject, you will get the grounding you need to step straight in to your creative degree.

 This module is designed to assist you in creating a portfolio of work in your chosen continuation route; this will prepare you for your subject area at undergraduate level.
 In this module, you will work on two major projects that can be either digital or traditional.
 Alongside your project work, you will be taught historical and contemporary art movements and styles.
 You will also learn additional digital and traditional art and design skills.
 Your project work will culminate in an end of year show.
 In addition, you will also have the choice of a photo portfolio module, concentrating on photographic techniques, camera functions and output, or Life Drawing where you can improve your drawing techniques using a live model.

 Contextual Studies in Art, Design & Media

-This module helps you to develop an ongoing critical understanding of contemporary, historical and cultural influences in which to inspire and inform your own practice.
-You also use this module to reflect and inform your choice of degree and continuation onto the next stage of your undergraduate degree programme.
+This module helps you to develop an ongoing critical understanding of contemporary, historical and cultural influences to inspire and inform your own practice.
+You also use this module to reflect and inform your choice of degree and continuation to the next stage of your undergraduate degree programme.
 You will study other artists, designers and media producers work and examine contextual links to your own work which will form the major element in assessing the module.

 2D and 3D Media Processes